daedalus90/us-liberal-party/README.md

 ## TL;DR
 The Liberal Party is a new political platform, one that is focused around individual rights, and lessening the role and interference of the government in our lives.

 The platform aims to keep people free, ensure the free flow of ideas, and allow for greater socioeconomic movement, among other things.

-View our full platform here: [Liberal Party Platform](platform.md)
+# Platform
+The platform is listed here [Liberal Party Platform](platform.md).
+They are listed in order of significance.
+The prefixes PF# denote the order in which I wrote them and have no bearing on significance.

 ## About
 If you choose to read a summary or analysis of this; at the very least take the time to read it yourself before drawing conclusions.